ziggle/BatteryDischargeQuickLookReport/Z02_Test/Readme.md

 This file contains results from capacity testing of 10.5 mA-hr (nominal) Lithium-ion coin cells on the Maccor battery tester.
 My initial test work was focused on simple capacity testing.
 I also plan to begin cycle testing with simulated customer profiles.

 HW Engineering has requested that I also begin characterizing the behavior of the AC impedance versus cycle number.
+The battery impedance is an important charactristic with respect to battery's surge handling capabiities.
+Historically, HW Engineering has measured it, but they have requested that I measure during my testing since I have a setup that can easily add this measurement.

+## Fixturing

+My key challenge is building a fixture for testing a batch of batteries.
+The batteries are so small that I cannot use a standard fixture.
+I have some thinking to do about this.

 ## Test Data Dictionary